Moment bounds and central limit theorems for Gaussian subordinated arrays

-\end{enumerate} \end{thm} It can be observed that if part (i) and (ii) are natural extensions of Theorem 2 of Arcones (1994) the part (iii) is new.
-It is particularly interesting when ${\mbf Y}_{\! n}(j)={\mbf X}_{j/n}$ and $({\mbf X}_t)_t$ is a vector valued continuous time process.
+We remark that parts (i) and (ii) of Theorem \ref{tlcgauss} are natural extensions of Theorem 2 of Arcones (1994) (for instance, condition (\ref{cov_max}) is the same as condition (2.40) of Arcones (1994) in the case of stationary sequences).
+We expect that parts (i) and (ii) can be also obtained following the method in Nourdin {\it et al.} (2010).
+Part (iii) seems more interesting.
+In Bardet and Surgailis (2011), (iii) is applied when ${\mbf X}_{\! n}(j)= {\mbf Z}_{j/n}$ and $({\mbf Z}_t)_t$ is a vector valued continuous time process. \\